Home » Best Creamy Beans Recipe

 Use what you’ve got.
 Mixing varieties gives the best texture.

 They’re nutritious (protein + fiber) and planet-friendly, too.
-Affordable, humble, dependable — our kind of ingredient.
+Affordable, humble, and dependable.
+Our kind of ingredient.

 Beans simmering with bay leaves and chili pepper

-Season the pot.
-Ladle some bean cooking liquid into a bowl.
-Whisk in minced garlic, ground coriander, black pepper, and salt.
-Pour back into the pot and stir.
+Scoop some of the bean cooking liquid into a bowl.
+Whisk in the minced garlic, ground coriander, black pepper, and salt until well combined.
+Pour this mixture back into the pot and give everything a gentle stir so the flavors spread evenly.

 Enjoy!